I recently decided to start blogging, so I built my own platform and thought it’d be nice to share how I made it.

 The stack behind this site includes:

 The application is intentionally generic and config-driven: content and design are fully customizable for different use cases, not just my own.
 As a result, everything in this site is just at the app level settings and there's no footprint of me or my blog in the codebase.
-This is also one of the ways for me to keep the architecture and the code clean enough.
+You can pretty much configure the site's icon through the settings page.
+This is also one way for me to force a cleaner architecture while implementing the page.

 Authorization

-Apart a basic RBAC model, I manage sessions with iron-session.
+Apart from a basic RBAC model, I manage sessions with iron-session.
 The flows are straightforward CRUD.
-The project doesn’t expose traditional REST endpoints; instead it relies on Next.js's server actions and server components.
+The relies on Next.js's server actions and server components.
 They retrieve sessions slightly differently, but the integration is similarly simple.

-A lightweight middleware checks cookies for early rejection, and Redis is also added for fast cache/session validation after that first check.
+A lightweight proxy will check for cookies for early rejection, and Redis is also added for fast cache/session validation after that first check.
+Pretty basic stuff.

 Content Organization

 I use Kysely as a type-safe SQL query builder.
-It’s lightweight to start with, and it also powers my TypeScript migration scripts, which have worked well so far.
+It’s lightweight to start with, and it also powers my TypeScript migration scripts.
+It's been working well so far.

-All blog content lives in the database rather than the repo.
+All blog content lives in the database and are not local MDX files, this is the same as Directus's model.
 This allows more flexible caching, filtering, categorization, and consistent behavior at scale for post/blog queries.
 But that also means I have to build my own version control system, which I don't have yet.

-The content is in markdown with custom support for my own features.
-It's closed to MDX, but not quite there.
-MDX is great for rich interactivity, but its file-based workflow doesn’t fit my current goals, my content isn't stored as files but database records, so it's not easy to reference components inside; a database-backed MDX editor might come later once I figure out how to store safe and organized MDX content.
+The saved content is in markdown with custom support for my own features.
+It's close to MDX, but not quite there yet in terms of flexibility; a database-backed MDX editor might come later once I figure out how to store safe and organized MDX content.

 Remark and Rehype custom plugins